 EasyJet, BA add more seats to Portugal as holidaymakers rush to get home

-LONDON (Reuters) - EasyJet and British Airways said on Friday they were adding more seats and flights from Portugal to Britain over the next three days to allow customers to return home to avoid quarantine after an abrupt change in British travel rules.
+EasyJet (EZJ.L) and British Airways (ICAG.L) said on Friday they were adding more seats and flights from Portugal to Britain over the next three days to allow customers to return home to avoid quarantine after an abrupt change in British travel rules.

-But Ryanair boss Michael O’Leary earlier shrugged off industry worries about a second lost summer, saying that by July unrestricted travel would return.
+But Ryanair (RYA.I) boss Michael O'Leary earlier shrugged off industry worries about a second lost summer, saying that by July unrestricted travel would return. read more

 EasyJet said it would add hundreds of extra seats by switching to larger aircraft and was considering adding extra flights, while British Airways said it was increasing the number of flights from Portugal to help customers get home.